UltimateForm/rcon-bot-template/README.md

 This was tested on Ubuntu, with python 3.11, but similar versions should work too

+Read this and the comments on the code for further insight

 ## Expected knowledge
 1. python 3
 2. command line familiarity